michaelo/sapt/README.md

     You: Go on...

-    Me: sapt is a lightweight tool, both with regards to runtime requirements, as well as its' feature set.
+    Me: sapt is a lightweight tool, both with regards to runtime requirements, as well as its feature set.
 It also provides you with full control of your own data.
 See "Design goals" further down, or "docs/COMPARISONS.md" to see what sapt focuses on.